 They may even have knowledge of other neighbors getting ready to sell their home, giving you a more desirable property option that you previously were not aware of.

 Check out Yelp to see what local restaurants are near you.
 Do you prefer to be in the center of it all with shopping and eateries within walking distance?
 Or perhaps you enjoy rural living, even if it means driving a few miles to the nearest grocery store.

 Be sure to read: 3 Tips for Michigan First Time Homebuyers

 Need More Homebuyer Tips?
 Talk with Mortgage Lender in Clinton Twp.

 Shopping for a home in the Clinton Twp. area?

-Julie Krumholz from Main Street Bank has over 30 years of experience in the mortgage industry and is ready to help you through every step of the home buying process.
+Julie Krumholz from Superior National Bank has over 30 years of experience in the mortgage industry and is ready to help you through every step of the home buying process.